Drinks photography is a subset of food photography where you photograph beverages in the most appealing way possible.

 When making use of backlighting, the edges of your bottle or glassware can look soft and blown out instead of clean and sharp.

-By carefully placing a black piece of card between the light and the subject the edges of the subject appear more clear as less light reaches the outer rim.
+By carefully placing a black piece of card between the light and the subject, the edges of the subject look more clear, as less light reaches the outer rim.

 This is important because you don’t want the subject to just blend in to the background.

 Don’t forget that you still want light reaching your glass or bottle to illuminate the inside and give it a slight glow.

 Experiment with the positioning of the card and see what works best with your particular subject.
 The following video shows a quick example of it starting at about 3:28

 3. Use Fake Ice So You Are Not Against The Clock

 When you create the perfect set up for an elegant cocktail you don’t want to be rushing around because you are scared that the ice in the glass is going to melt and look underwhelming.